jsweet080/PD_analysis/README.md

 This project is composed of the following notebooks:

-01_Data_Manipulation      : Introduction to the dataset and storage formats.
+01_Data_Manip             : Introduction to the dataset and storage formats.
 The data is manipulated to create a
                             balanced class from the unbalanced anomaly type dataset.
-Time series visulaizations.
+Time series visualizations.

+02_Time_Visuals           : The time domain data is visualized and discussed.

-02_Fourier_convert        : The manipulated dataset is converted to frequency-space data with FFT and STFT visualizations.
+03_Fourier_visuals        : The manipulated dataset is converted to frequency-space data with FFT and STFT visualizations.

+04_Log_Reg_Bal            : The Balanced class data is modelled using Logistic Regression.

+05_Log_Reg_UnBal          : The unalanced class data is modelled using Logistic Regression.

+06_Dec_Tree_Bal           : The unbalanced class data is modelled using decision trees.

-03_Decision_Tree          : Both balanced and unbalanced classes data is modelled using decision trees.
+07_Dec_Tree_Unbal         : The balanced class data is modelled using decision trees.

+08_Neural_Bal             : The unbalanced class type is modelled using a neural network.

-04_Neural                 : Both class types are modelled using a neural networks.
+09_Neural_Unbal           : The balanced class type is modelled using a neural network.

-05_Analysis_and_Future    : Accuracy and other metrics are discussed with respect preceding models.
-What work should continue,
-                            how the project should scale.
+10_Conclusion             : Production model suggested.
+What work should continue, how the project should scale.